The Blacklist: Publications

 Titan Books released an official comic book series based on the series, written by Nicole Phillips and illustrated by Beni Lobel.
 The series' crew is working in the project as well.
 The series' editor, David Leach, stated that the comic was "a true extension of the television series".
 Issue #1 was launched on July 22, 2015, in both comic book and digital stores.
 The comic series ran across two major storylines and introduced new criminals that were never featured in the series before.
 The first one, The Gambler, was introduced under the number 148 and ran across the first five volumes in 2015, with the final collection appearing in stores on April 5, 2016.
 The second one, entitled The Arsonist (No. 123), also continued for five volumes, all of them published through 2016, with the final compilation released in September 2016 for sale.
-The visual style of the animated scenes for the season seven finale was loosely based off the comics.
+The visual style of the animated scenes for the season seven finale was loosely based on the comics.

 There were also two novels based on the series, also introducing new criminals, focusing entirely on their capture.
 The first one was written by Steven Piziks under the title The Beekeper and was published worldwide by Titan Books on November 29, 2016.
 The second one, The Dead Ring, written by Jon McGoran, was published on March 28, 2017, also by Titan Books.